open-rsx/rsb-manual/specification.rst

 Events
 ======

-Conceptually and when represented in programs, |project|
-:term:`events` consist of the following components:
+Conceptually and when represented in programs, |project| :term:`event` s consist of the following components:

 +------------------------+----------------------------------------------------------------------+-------------------------------+----------------+
 | Name                   | Type                                                                 | Comment                       | Required       |